irfanzq/netbox-automation-plugin/netbox_automation_plugin/workflows/vlan_deployment/README.md

 - **Plugins → VLAN Deployment**

 ### Workflow Steps
+1. **Pre-requisite**: Run **Plugins → NetBox VLAN Tagging** to tag devices as `automation-ready:vlan` and interfaces appropriately
-1. Select deployment scope (single device or group)
+2. Select deployment scope (single device or group)
-2. Choose VLAN from NetBox VLANs
+3. Choose VLAN ID (1-4094)
-3. Enter interface names (comma-separated, e.g., `bond1,bond2,bond3`)
+4. Select interfaces from checkbox list or enter manually (comma-separated, e.g., `bond1,bond2,bond3`)
-4. Enable/disable dry run mode
+5. Enable/disable dry run mode (recommended: preview first)
-5. Enable/disable NetBox updates
+6. Enable/disable NetBox updates (only applies if deploying changes)
-6. Click "Deploy VLAN" or "Deploy & Download CSV"
+7. Click "Deploy VLAN" or "Deploy & Download CSV"

+**Important:** If devices are not tagged as `automation-ready:vlan`, deployment will be blocked.
+Use the Tagging Workflow first to prepare devices and interfaces.

 ### Example Use Cases